HandsOnDataViz/book/docs/HandsOnDataViz.md

 Explorer requires subscription, but many academic institutions provide access.

-**TO DO** create tutorial on how to cleanly download census data from Social Explorer and Census.gov to join with geography, especially census tract numbers
+TODO: create tutorial on how to cleanly download census data from Social Explorer and Census.gov to join with geography, especially census tract numbers

 ### Data.gov

-**Data.gov**
+Data.gov
 (<a href="https://www.data.gov/" class="uri">https://www.data.gov/</a>)
 is the official open data repository for US federal government agencies, managed by the US General Services Administration, and powered by an